absoludity/blog/content/post/learning-to-paraglide-day-1.md

 ## Bonus session - packing a reserve parachute

-In the evening Carl, one of the instructors, was demonstrating how a reserve parachute is repacked.
+In the evening Karl, one of the instructors, was demonstrating how a reserve parachute is repacked.
 Incredibly systematic process, testing each phase to ensure the chute will inflate as quickly and easily as possible when thrown.
 I now see why it's worth paying someone $50 to repack the reserve - given your life may depend on it!

 Tomorrow morning we're heading to the training slope to do our first small flights! (only a metre or two off the ground, but practising takeoffs and landing)